jewelsofthought/neshama/site/posts/neshama/journey.md

 The way we step into the physical reality that we exist in, is by commitment.
 For commitments define the lines upon which our structures are founded.
 Commitments used to be made with the spoken word.
 In the days when all a man had was his reputation which relied on his words – as much as his actions, we called it oaths and vows.
 In fact creation begins with words “And he said... let there be light.”

-Once we have commitment, (the framework)[tol-framework.html] can be built, which we have named “The Tree of Life Network.
+Once we have commitment, [the framework](../tol-framework.html) can be built, which we have named “The Tree of Life Network.
 The covenant we are asked to accept is one of life – to nourish, protect, sustain all life.
 The commitment that you make is to the task of building a peaceful global nation, in which the majority of its population are living comfortably.

 The first task we need to perform is the calling.
 This is to make a connection with others who share our world view - one in which we believe that every relationship is sacred.